Corvida Photo Albums

-This album page provides links to galleries that display images of Corvida and Basal oscines from the order Passeriformes (Passerines) that I photographed in various habitats.
-In each photo album a gallery displays portraits of individual species that may include male, female, juvenile or immature birds and for some species, a supplementary gallery features behaviour such as hunting, nesting, feeding, and mating.
+This album page provides links to galleries that display images of Corvida (Corvids and relatives) that belong to order Passeriformes that I photographed in various habitats.
+In each photo album, a gallery displays portraits of individual species that may include male, female, juvenile or immature birds.
+For some species, a supplementary gallery features behaviour such as hunting, nesting, feeding, and mating.

-Crows are almost cosmopolitan, found in most terrestrial habitats and form the core corvid group; Monarch-flycatchers are small to medium-sized oscines occupying woodland and forest habitats; Shrikes are small slender-bodied birds often seen in open or bushy habitat.
+Terrestrial almost cosmopolitan crows form the core corvid group.
+Monarchs are small to medium-sized oscines that inhabit woodland and forest while Shrikes are slender-bodied birds often seen in open or bushy habitat.

-Drongos are medium-sized forest and woodland passerines with forked tails; Fantails are forest birds that have small-bodies and long tails; Australasian Robins1 are small stocky forest oscines; Birds-of-paradise are small to large rainforest passerines.
+Drongos are medium-sized forest and woodland passerines with forked tails; Fantails are forest birds that have small-bodies and long tails; Birds-of-paradise are small to large rainforest passerines.

 Orioloidea and Mohouoidae